Hamsda/EmoTrackerPacks/index.md

-# OoTRMapTracker
+# EmoTrackerPacks

-You are probably looking for [the link to the zip.](https://hamsda.github.io/OoTRMapTracker/ootrando_overworldmap_hamsda.zip)
+You are probably looking for [the link to the zip.](https://hamsda.github.io/EmoTrackerPacks/ootrando_overworldmap_hamsda.zip)